 A fundamental principle of UTA, as a non-profit educational institution, is that the teaching and research environment should be open to promote the exchange of ideas among faculty and students.
 UTA's research activities are conducted as an integral part of the total educational program, and these activities often form the basis for articles in professional journals, seminar reports, presentations at professional meetings, and student dissertations and theses.
 Therefore, UTA will undertake research or studies only if scientific results can be published or otherwise promptly disseminated.
 If publication rights are not maintained, UTA becomes subject to the Unrelated Business Income Tax and may be required to pay 35% of the award monies received to the IRS.
 UTA will not jeopardize our tax- exempt status.

 As a public institution of Higher Education, Freedom to publish and disseminate results is a major criterion of the appropriateness of any research project at UTA.
-UTA policy precludes assigning to extramural sources the right to keep or make final decisions about what may be published.
-A sponsor may seek a short reasonable delay, however, in order to comment upon and to review publications for disclosure of its proprietary data or for potentially filing patentable inventions.
+UTA policy and applicable law precludes assigning to third party sources the right to keep or make final decisions about what may be published.
+A sponsor may seek a short reasonable delay, however, in order to comment upon and to review publications for disclosure of its proprietary data or so that patent applications may be prepared and filed, if appropriate.
 Such a delay in publication should normally be no more than 60 days.
 While UTA must retain publication rights, sponsors can be assured the freedom to publish is not an obligation to publish.

 a.
 The parties may wish to disclose confidential information to each other in connection with work contemplated by this Agreement ("Confidential Information").
 Each party will use reasonable efforts to prevent the disclosure of the other party's Confidential Information to third parties for a period of three (3) years after the termination of this Agreement, provided that the recipient party's obligation shall not apply to information that:

-i. is not disclosed in writing or reduced to writing and marked with an appropriate confidentiality legend within thirty (30) days after disclosure;
+i. is not disclosed in writing and marked with an appropriate confidentiality legend, or if disclosed in non-written form, reduced to writing and reduced to writing and marked with an appropriate confidentiality legend within thirty (30) days after disclosure;

 ii. is already in the recipient party's possession at the time of disclosure;